collocations.org

 believe sb, presume sb

-No one believed him guilty of this terrible crime. | A person should never be presumed guilty.
+No one believed him guilty of this terrible crime.

-No one believed him guilty of this terrible crime. | A person should never be presumed guilty.
+A person should never be presumed guilty.

 deem sb, find sb, hold sb, prove sb

-Company directors may be deemed guilty of an offence if their company causes pollution. | He was found guilty of murder.
+Company directors may be deemed guilty of a crime if their company causes pollution.

-She was certainly guilty, but the police couldn''t prove it.
+She was certainly guilty, but the police couldn't prove it.

 of